 “I have great support in my caucus,” she continued.
 “I’m not worried about that.
 And I’m certainly not worried about them.”
 Talk about not encouraging young Democrats!
 And here lies the problem.
 Nancy Pelosi has made it clear she won’t be going away anytime soon.
 Instead of helping to groom a successor as she closes in on octogenarian status, she is digging in her claws to cling even more tenaciously to power.
 “I have a following in the country that’s unsurpassed by anybody, unless they’re running for president,” she defiantly told the Associated Press.

-For Democrats who understand that the party must move on from the tired old faces that have dominated their party for too long, that’s not the kind of statement they want to hear.We value your comments!
-Please weigh in on our comment section below.
+For Democrats who understand that the party must move on from the tired old faces that have dominated their party for too long, that’s not the kind of statement they want to hear.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com